kodi-game/controller-topology-project/Readme.md

 See [visualization experiment](scripts).

-Work has started on A-star search for GUI mapping.
+Work has started on A* search for GUI mapping.
 A cost map is created by dilating button masks:

 ![Line path 1](scripts/docs/Linepath1.png)